edgedb/edgedb/docs/stdlib/numbers.rst

     :index: power pow

-    Produces the value of the left operand raised to the power of the right one.
+    Produces the value of the left operand to the power of the right one.

     .. code-block:: edgeql-repl